carbon-language/carbon-lang/docs/project/contribution_tools.md

 **NOTE**: Carbon will focus support on Homebrew installs of Python 3.9, but it may not be necessary if you have Python 3.9 installed another way.
-If you're trying to use a non-Homebrew Python but have issues with instructions, please try Homebrew's Python.
+If you're trying to use a non-Homebrew Python but have issues involving Carbon and Python, please try Homebrew's Python.

 Our recommended way of installing is: